Alain Manoukian

 Alain Manoukian (Ալեն Մանուկյան, born 19 February 1946) is a French fashion designer and owner of the Manoukian fashion group.
 Manoukian began his career in the fashion industry in 1972.
-Established as a franchise in 1979, the company eventually opened 450 stores throughout the world, 300 of which are in France.
-After the Manoukian company was sold in 2005 to BCBG, Alain Manoukian now heads the Financiere Saxe development group based in France.
+Established as a franchise in 1979, the company eventually opened 700 stores throughout the world, 300 of which were in France.
+After the Manoukian company was sold in 2005 to BCBG, Alain Manoukian now heads the MNK Holdings private investment group based in Luxembourg.

 Early life

 Alain Manoukian was born to Armenian parents in Marseille, France, on 19 February 1946.
 His grandparents, along with his father, arrived in France from Aleppo, Syria in 1927.
 The family was originally from Kharpert and during the Armenian genocide, they were deported to Syria.
 During the deportations, Manoukian's father lost six siblings.
 The family managed to emigrate to France with the help of the Nansen Passport.
 When living in Marseille, Manoukian's parents were involved with shoe-making.